-Detailed information on the Australian Curriculum can be accessed on the ACARA website: www.acara.edu.au.
-It is encouraged that you make yourself as familiar as possible with the latest education reforms and what they mean for your children.
+Detailed information on the Australian Curriculum can be accessed on the ACARA website: https://v9.australiancurriculum.edu.au/.

 This handbook has been produced to help students plan a Course of Study which will provide a balanced education across Key Learning Areas and provide greater opportunity for success.